Aider-AI/aider/docs/repomap.md

 Mapping out the repo like this provides some key benefits:

   - GPT can see classes, methods and function signatures from everywhere in the repo.
 This alone may give it enough context to solve many tasks.
 For example, it can probably figure out how to use the API exported from a module just based on the details shown in the map.
   - If it needs to see more code, GPT can use the map to figure out by itself which files it needs to look at in more detail.
-GPT will then ask to see these specific files, and `aider` will automatically add them to the chat context.
+GPT will then ask to see these specific files, and aider will automatically add them to the chat context.

-Of course, for large repositories the full repo map might be too large for GPT's context window.
+Of course, for large repositories even just the repo map might be too large for GPT's context window.
 Aider solves this problem by sending just the **most relevant** portions of the repo map.
-It does this by analyzing the full repo map using a graph ranking algorithm, using a graph where each source file is a node and edges connect files which have dependencies.
+It does this by analyzing the full repo map using a graph ranking algorithm, computed on a graph where each source file is a node and edges connect files which have dependencies.
 Aider optimizes the repo map by